oisdk/masters-thesis/esop-2024/response.markdown

 >   seems to suppose A is a set however, so this last part of the proof isn’t
 >   actually needed.

-There is no assumption that `A` is a set.
+There is no assumption that `A` is a set, I think.

 > * L413 ‘‖map‖’, ‘B⇒Fin≃’: should at least give the types (for all the
 >   definitions throughout the paper; I think there are others that are left
 >   undefined too)

+We will add the signatures.

 > * L416 ‘fin’ -> Fin (Agda code)

+Fixed.

 > * L445 ‘total order’: Should this total order be decidable?

+Yes.
+We will make this clear.

 > * L445 ‘Bishop finite’ -> manifestly Bishop finite
 > * L481 & L484: C should be formatted consistently (throughout the paper)
 > * L511 ‘every finiteness predicate we’ve seen implies decidable equality’: if